stonesha/cat-moviedb/README.md

 # cat-moviedb

-Written with SvelteKit, tRPC, and using [TMDB API](https://www.themoviedb.org/).
+Written with SvelteKit, TailwindCSS, and using [TMDB API](https://www.themoviedb.org/).